renatocaliari/contornos/docs/en/curiosities.md

 In addition to this curiosity about the source of inspiration, I used the name 'Guardian' to try to minimize hierarchy bias.
 Keeping an outline, a scope or a space, I believe prevents any possibility from looking like a 'boss' or someone 'above'.
 The relationship of being a guardian is with some outline and not with some person.

-## Where did the idea for [Synapse structural role](apps#synapse-structural-paper) come from?
+## Where did the idea for synapse structural role come from?
-The idea of drawing people was inspired by the [Wisdom Council](https://www.wisedemocracy.org/3-wisdom-council-process.html) process.
+The idea of [synapse structural role](apps#synapse-structural-paper) and drawing people was inspired by the [Wisdom Council](https://www.wisedemocracy.org/3-wisdom-council-process.html) process.

 ## About Hierarchy Annotation for Outline Identification
 The [hierarchy](outlines#scope) of scopes used to identify an outline in a unique way was inspired by [namespace](https://pt.wikipedia.org/wiki/Espa%C3%A7o_de_nomes), a concept used in several programming languages.